-Coolant Hazard!
+Engine Coolant Hazard!

 - Wear eye protection and rubber gloves when you handle long life or extended life engine coolant.
-If contact with the eyes or skin should occur. flush eyes and wash immediately with clean water. - Failure to comply may result in minor or moderate injury.
+If contact with the eyes or skin should occur, flush eyes and wash immediately with clean water. - Failure to comply may result in minor or moderate injury.

 - Always be environmentally responsible. - Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
-Consult Discountequipment. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment.
+Consult the local authorities or reclamation facility. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment.

-Check and replace fuel hoses and engine coolant hoses
+■ Check and replace fuel hoses and engine coolant hoses

 Regularly check the fuel system and engine coolant system hoses.
 If they are cracked or degraded, replace them.
 Replace the hoses at least every two years.
-See your authorized YANMAR industrial engine dealer or distributor to replace fuel hoses and engine coolant system hoses.
+See Discount-equipment to replace fuel hoses and engine coolant system hoses.